grahovam/docker-backup-gpg-s3/README.md

 # Prepare Backup Restore

-Before you can restore a backup, you have to do the following:
+Before you can restore from a backup, you have to create another AWS IAM policy.
+You can/should do that before actually being in a situation where you need to restore from a backup.

 Create another policy that is needed for restoring from a previously made backup: